 Various studies have reported the frequency with which Phytophthoras are associated with plants in nurseries and how such infected plants then act as a pathway to introduce these pathogens into natural, semi-natural and horticultural ecosystems (e.g., Jung et al. 2016).
-In the context of P. pluvialis the most likely pathway for introduction is on live conifer plants, particularly Douglas fir and radiata pine, although potentially other Pinus species could be hosts.
+In the context of P. pluvialis current evidence suggests the most likely pathway for introduction is on live conifer plants, particularly Douglas fir and radiata pine, although potentially other Pinus species could be hosts.
 In Great Britain, however, the Plant Health (Phytosanitary Conditions) (Amendment) (EU Exit) Regulations 2020, Annex 6, Part A (1.) prohibits the import of conifer plant species (Abies, Cedrus, Chamaecyparis, Juniperus, Larix, Picea, Pinus Pseudotsuga and Tsuga) other than as seeds, from all third countries other than EU member states and other specified European countries9.
 Identical requirements apply in Northern Ireland, under Commission Implementing Regulation (EU) 2019/2072 (Annex VI, item (1).
 Although the introduction of P. pluvialis into the UK probably pre-dates the most recent regulation, prohibition of conifer species from third countries has been in place for many years in the form of much earlier legislation applied to the Import and Export of Trees, Wood and Bark (Health) (Great Britain) Order 1980 and the Tree Pests (Great Britain) Order 1980.
 On this basis, entry via traded conifer plants for planting from North America (Canada, USA Pacific Northwest) and New Zealand where P. pluvialis is known to occur, is very unlikely.
-Despite this, there are uncertainties associated with this pathway such as the lack of information on the wider host range of P. pluvialis, especially in relation to broadleaf hosts.
+Likewise, plant health surveillance programmes across Europe have not made any detections of P. pluvialis in nurseries or the wider environment.
+Despite this, there are uncertainties associated with the plants for planting pathway such as the lack of information on the wider host range of P. pluvialis, especially in relation to broadleaf hosts, although the limited host testing undertaken so far has indicated that other conifers such as Scots and Corsican pine, and Sitka spruce show either no or low susceptibility (Table 3).
 Additionally, although Tabima et al. (2021) suggest that P. pluvialis is likely to have originated in Oregon's coastal Douglas fir forests of the Pacific Northwest (PNW), with at least one introduction event from the PNW allowing it to establish in New Zealand, they also comment that "the potential exists for undiscovered populations of P. pluvialis" beyond the PNW and New Zealand.